baobabKoodaa/blog/README.md

 - Prerequisites: learn about ReactJS and GatsbyJS.
 - Install like any Gatsby starter: `gatsby new my_fork_name https://github.com/baobabkoodaa/blog.git`.
 - Run in development mode with `gatsby develop`.
-- Run in production mode with `./buildserve` (you need to make the script executable first).
-This script flushes cache before building to work-around a Gatsby issue where sometimes development data leaks into production build.
+- Run in production mode with `gatsby build && gatsby serve` (or `./fastbuild.sh`).
+If you want to delete `cache` and `public` before building, use `./slowbuild.sh` (recommended for releases to avoid leaking development data).
+You may have to make the scripts executable before you are able to run them (`chmod +x filename`).
 - When you create content in `posts`, a folder with a name like `2020-03-05--my-book-review` will be published, whereas a name like `my-book-review` will be considered a draft and will not be published.
 - Blog posts are in `mock_posts` and `posts` folders.
 By default only mock posts are used (to help you tweak the website before you have a lot of content).
 You can switch to real posts by creating a `.env` file with `POSTS_FOLDER=posts`.
 - It's good practice to not add the `.env` file to repo.
 When you publish your blog, find out how you can add environment variables to your host.